nexusstar/drupal-starter-profile/README.md

 #### Applying patches

-To apply a patch to a mocule (ie: Views), simply add the following line on your ``yourprofilename.make``:
+To apply a patch to a module (ie: Views), simply add the following line on your ``yourprofilename.make``:
 ```
 projects[views][patch][] = "http://drupal.org/files/views-entity_label-1651726-26.patch"
 ```